 Background

-In the 2010's, immersive virtual reality (VR) learning environments gained popularity among the educators and researchers, as the VR technology became more affordable and attainable.
+In the 2010's, immersive virtual reality (IVR) learning environments gained popularity among the educators and researchers, as the VR technology became more affordable and attainable.
 In the beginning of the 2020's, however, it seems that the development of learning theory and pedagogy for immersive VR learning has not kept up with the technological advances.
 We are addressing this issue by conducting empirical research on the pedagogy and learning transfer in immersive VR training in a design-based research project.

 Research Goals